Folkestone: Culture

+The annual 'Folkestone Documentary Festival' was founded in 2021 and takes place at the Silver Screen Cinema and Creative Folkestone Quarterhouse each October.
+The festival also hosts the Folkestone Doc Club at the Silver Screen Cinema, which brings the latest and greatest documentaries to Folkestone every month.

 Folkestone, together with Hythe, has an amateur theatre group: Folkestone & Hythe Operatic & Dramatic Society.
 It is a charitable organisation, producing and performing several different shows a year at its own venue, the Tower Theatre, located in Shorncliffe.
 The society also has a youth section, which puts on three performances a year at the Tower Theatre: the Brigadier Thomas Memorial Competition, a summer show and a Christmas revue.

 The literary journal The Frogmore Papers, published by the Frogmore Press, was founded in Folkestone in 1983.
 The Folkestone Book Festival takes place every November.

 Folkestone Museum, which holds a collection of fossils, archaeological remains and paintings relocated to Folkestone Town Hall in spring 2017.

 Folkestone has an annual Comic Convention each May organised by Planet Folkestone.
 The convention is a volunteer-run event which raising funds for local charities including Academy FM, East Kent Hospitals and Help for Heroes.
 Each year more than 7,000 people attend the event, which brings celebrities from TV and film to the coastal town.
 Folkestone Film, TV and Comic Con 2016 had many actors attending including the television actors Sylvester McCoy and Peter Davison from Dr Who and Julian Glover from Game of Thrones.
 The 2018 event took place at the iconic Leas Cliff Hall.

 Folkestone is home to the 'Hellfire Film Festival' that runs throughout the year at various locations.

 An annual Zombie Walk also takes place in Folkestone around Halloween with permission from Shepway District Council.
-The walk is a fun and safe way for adults and children to celebrate Halloween and has a larger and larger following every year.
+The walk is a way for adults and children to celebrate Halloween and has a larger and larger following every year.
 In 2016, in the event's 6th year, the organisers "Planet Folkestone" announced that they were stepping down from organising the free event as they could no longer commit their own time and resources to the event due to its ever-increasing costs and restrictions.